Mirror Android Notifications in Google Chrome

 - Join: Still in Beta but very promising.

 - Vysor: Simple Android screen mirroring.
-No apps required but works only with USB cable.
+No apps are required but work only with a USB cable.

-Even though PushBullet has much more features just than to display notifications, Desktop Notifications for Android stands for its simplicity.
-If you want more than just displaying Andorid notifications in Chrome, try PushBullet as it provides a bunch of handy features in a light-wight, simple to use app and extension.
+Even though PushBullet has much more features just than display notifications, Desktop Notifications for Android stands for its simplicity.
+If you want more than just displaying Android notifications in Chrome, try PushBullet as it provides a bunch of handy features in a lightweight, simple-to-use app and extension.